Shopgirl (novella): Synopsis

 Its titular character is 28-year-old Mirabelle Buttersfield, a lonely, depressed Vermont transplant who sells expensive evening gloves nobody ever buys at Neiman Marcus in Beverly Hills and spends her evenings watching television with her two cats.
 She moved to California in an attempt to find herself and fall in love but instead takes medication to fight off depression.
-Much to her chagrin, she is pursued by Jeremy, a socially inept and unambitious slacker and roadie for a band, and winds up entertaining his advances to avoid being alone.
-After a middle-aged, womanizing Seattle millionaire named Ray Porter visits her store and sends her a dinner invitation, the two begin to date.
-She attempts to forge a relationship with him, even though it's clear Porter isn't looking for a long-term commitment.
+She runs into a socially inept and unambitious slacker and roadie for a band, and winds up entertaining his advances to avoid being alone.
+After a middle-aged, Seattle tech millionaire named Ray Porter visits her store and sends her a dinner invitation, the two begin to date.
+She falls in love with him, even though it's clear Porter isn't looking for a long-term commitment.
 Along the way, the story explores the deeper meaning behind their opposing intentions.
 Also playing roles in her life are her father, a dysfunctional Vietnam War veteran, and Lisa, her promiscuous, image-obsessed co-worker and voracious rival.